 The generic name Epacris comes from the Greek epi (upon) and akris (hill) and refers to the elevated habitat of some of its species.
 While the flower is certainly impressive, particularly when blooming en masse, impressa is Latin for "impressed" or "indented" and refers to five dimples on the outside of the basal part of the floral tube.

-The flower has a number of color forms including pure white, pale pink, rose pink, crimson, scarlet and rare double-flowered forms.
+The flower has a number of color forms: pure white, pale pink, rose pink, crimson, scarlet, and rare double-flowered forms.
 The pink form is the official state flower of Victoria.

-A slender, upright shrub growing to a meter (3 feet) or so in height, the common heath flowers from late autumn to late spring, peaking in winter.
+A slender, upright shrub growing to 3 feet or so in height, the common heath flowers from late autumn to late spring, peaking in winter.